kimden/stk-code/README.md

    - Feature modification: basketballs are now inescapable.
 I personally hate this, but it has its merit.
 In 1.0 the basketballs can be outran indefinitely in most tracks by a good enough player.
 Mostly changed back to the 1.0 behaviour in TME.
 - Anti-glitch fix and new feature: Identified, designed and implemented by Nomagno.
 In SuperTuxKart 1.0, the fact that on-track zipper boosts occupy the same slot as the item zippers mean that you can't use item zippers tracks that have big, long-lasting ground zipper pad sections.
 This seemingly small issue has become a huge deal for most of the 1.0 lifecycle, specially with the proliferation of track ports from racing simulators such as STK's Italian, open-source older brother TORCS turned Speed Dreams.
 These tracks are *mostly* so big they need ground zippers to be any fun.
 The separation makes it so that on-track zippers are a distinct boost that is not overridden by item zippers, and viceversa.
 However, their effects are not cumulative.
 Instead, the best engine force of either active boost and the best top speed of either active boost will be separately applied at any given time, automatically giving the player the best combination while ensuring they can't reach absurd speeds that slightly break the physics simulation.
 - Gradual braking: Suggested by Nomagno.
 Basically, now braking will be applied, even with a keyboard, as a separate entity from acceleration, and gradually at a maximum fixed rate.
 This drops braking points up to a dozen meters back in the tighter tracks, and consequently raises the skill cap a bit while.
 An as-of-yet unfixed issue (though severely mitigated by my auxiliary changes in TME, as I was the one who identified the issue in the first place) is the fact that it now becomes sometimes faster to take the grass/gravel/etc on the side of tracks than to brake for corners.
 - New handicap system: handicaps don't change the feel of the karts, only their boosts and speeds.
 There are four handicap levels, 6%, 12%, 18% and 24%.
-There is no online UI support for anything other than the 6% handicap, though it's planned.
+For TME, online support for all handicap levels was added.
 The higher handicap levels make for a proper way for good players to have fun with more casual gamers, and it even has potential in tournament rulesets.